-The distribution of seats in the Parliament is set to change after the next European elections as a result of Brexit.
+The distribution of seats in the European Parliament has been modified following the UK’s withdrawal from the EU.
 Check out the numbers in our infographic.

 Distribution of seats: no losers

 The redistribution of seats ensures that no EU country lost any seats, while some gained from one to five seats to redress underrepresentation in light of demographic changes.

 The seat distribution takes into account the population of member states and follows the principle of degressive proportionality.
 That means that countries that are smaller in terms of population should have fewer MEPs than bigger countries.
 At the same time, MEPs from larger countries should represent more people than MEPs from smaller countries.
 In this way, smaller countries have a relatively stronger presence in Parliament.